Equivariant Toeplitz index theory on odd-dimensional manifolds with boundary: Proof of main theorem

 does not have differentials in the normal direction.
 However, the cylindrical part of $M^h$ either looks like $(\partial M)^h\times(-\epsilon, 0)$ or the empty set.
 Thus, when $(1-\psi)(x)\neq 0$, it does not contribute to the integration, and so $\mathrm{tr}(h(1-\psi)\ g^{-1}dg\ C_u(x))$ reduces to The proof is now complete. \end{proof}

-For a unitary map $g : M \to U(N),$ the equivariant analog of the odd Chern character (by Zhang \cite[equation (1.50)]{zhang2001lectures}) is given by See also \cite[Proposition 1.2]{getzler1993odd} for the original formulation by Getzler.
+For an equivariant unitary map $g : M \to U(N),$ the equivariant analog of the odd Chern character (by Zhang \cite[equation (1.50)]{zhang2001lectures}) is given by See also \cite[Proposition 1.2]{getzler1993odd} for the original formulation by Getzler.
 Then, one can calculate (\ref{eq:variofeta}) using Lemma~\ref{prop:localind} by integrating over $u.$ Together with \eqref{eq:equivoddChernch}, we obtain the following theorem.

 \begin{proposition} For $h \in H,$

 \end{proposition}

 Combining Lemma~\ref{lem:Toepsisf}, Lemma~\ref{lem:decomsf}, and Lemma~\ref{lem:etasf}, we obtain: